LLNL/MPI-Stages/README.md

 2. source runtime/environment

 Currently no install procedure is in place.
 Cmake will be used in future to provide this functionality.
+Installation can be done via manually moving the lib & include directories to the desired location.

 ### Usage